a-bianchi/skydropx-challenge/README.md

 Copy the file `.env.template` into the file `.env` and change the parameters to the proper ones.

-In posgresql run the following query
+In posgresql before running migrations run the following query
 ```sh
 create extension "uuid-ossp";
 ```